mickeykang16/Ev3DOD/README.md

 ## Downloading Ev-Waymo and DSEC-3DOD Datasets
 In this study, we used the following two datasets.
 In particular, we manually annotated the DSEC-3DOD dataset.
 If you use the following datasets, please cite this work and also cite the original papers corresponding to the datasets.

-- Ev-Waymo dataset can be downloaded from the link [here](https://drive.google.com/drive/folders/1Q-7VjcGx_GTrWrgTXmpoEd02qms81QyK?usp=drive_link).
+- Ev-Waymo dataset can be downloaded from the link [hugging face](https://huggingface.co/datasets/mickeykang/Ev-Waymo).

 - DSEC-3DOD dataset can be downloaded from the [google drive](https://drive.google.com/drive/folders/1A6XhFxDlqcIgTi28G01fhXBQceaK5vjV?usp=drive_link) or [hugging face](https://huggingface.co/datasets/mickeykang/DSEC-3DOD).